Daniel908009/Kivy-File-Manager/README.md

 Now open a console and enter the folowing code: pip install -r /path/to/requirements.txt <br>
 *Replace the /path/to/requirements.txt with the actual path. <br>
 Enjoy! <br>
-<h2>Using Pypi</h2>
-simply open your command prompt and enter this command: pip install kivy-file-manager-package <br>
-then you can run it with this command: kivy_file_manager_package